martin-eden/contents/README.md

   projects I've done.

   Second is "released projects".
 They are self-contained solutions having in repository all the code they need and no dead code.
-Many are experimental, some are utilitarian.
+Frozen in their time.
 They have "workshop" directory.

   Third is "unreleased projects".
+They are considered WIP and so expected to grow to "released projects" and get their own "workshop" snapshot.
+I'm mentioning them here mostly for my own convenience, huh.
   They don't have "workshop" directory, so you need to clone that repo if you want to tinker with them.
-They are considered WIP and so expected to grow to "released projects" and get their own "workshop" snapshot.

-  I'm
-  not considering them ready to be released but they are still public.
-  Some are abandoned/frozen, some are alive.

   * [Workshop](https://github.com/martin-eden/workshop)
     (Since 2016-09.
 But core parts started since my Lua journey, 2013)